scicloj/scicloj.github.io/content/en/docs/community/groups/probabilistic-modelling-study-group.md

 --------------------------------------------------------------------------------------------------------------------
 This page describes the emerging plans for a new online study group in Fall 2022, around the topics of probabilistic modelling and Bayesian computing.

-The group is initiated by the Scicloj - a community for data science in Clojure.

-But this study group will not be focused on any single technology or programming language.
-It will be open to people of diverse technical backgrounds, and will continually seek dialogue and mutual inspiration across languages and technologies.
+Even though the group is initiated by Scicloj -- a community for data science in Clojure -- this study group will not be focused on any single technology or programming language.
+Rather, it will be open to people of diverse technical backgrounds, and will continually seek dialogue and mutual inspiration across languages and technologies.

 The details below are tentative.